JustaDaydreamWarrior/Programming-Project-1/README.md

 <b>6.
 Generate composer files</b>

-Using git bash, run composer install to generate composer files for the project.
+Using git bash, run $composer install to generate composer files for the project.

 Important: when database schema changes are made, you must run composer-dump autoload before migrating the new schema